 The great wave

+A couple of times, I have passed by a restaurant alongside the beachwalk in Carcavelos, Portugal, with the name "Onda" in it.
+It has puzzled me because the word "onda" means "evil" in Swedish.
+Why would anybody want to call their restaurant for Evil?
 Today, however, I looked closer and saw that it's called "Grande Onda" with a wave drawn next to it.
 What if it means the same as "Big Kahuna" in Hawaii?
 It became even better when I saw they sell hamburgers... 😃, so what does it really mean?
-Kahuna means a priest, expert or healer that can use shamanic methods to explain and lead his or her tribe, with the help of ancestors in spirit.
+Kahuna means a priest, expert or healer that can use shamanic methods to lead his or her tribe, with the help of ancestors in spirit.
 It also means:

-The other day when the ocean was its normal self, it again created a slightly bigger wave when I approached it in Parede.
+The other day here in Portugal, when the ocean was its normal self, it again created a slightly bigger wave when I approached it in Parede.
 At first, I was taken aback a little, but decided to approach it again.
 Same thing.
 And there it was.
 Another seashell with what seems like a tiny little drawing in it, picturing a beige dog, just like one that I had seen the day before with a hurt leg.
 I put it in one of my suitcases.
-Another mirroreffect, across the world.
+Another "mirror-effect", across the world.
 The globe that I am embracing.
 Thank you, ocean!